JPGITHUB1519/FSND-Project-1/README.md

 1. Clone or download this repository
 2. run entertainment_center.py from the directory you donwload it to.
 This requires python 2.7.
 3. A web page will be generated and should open automatically
-4. In that web page, hover to see a movie description, click+dragto browse through movies, and click to view the movie's trailer.
+4. In that web page, hover to see a movie description, click+drag to browse through movies, and click to view the movie's trailer.

 ##Libraries used (JS only.
 No external Python libraries used)
 1. bootstrap